oligot/archinstall/readme.md

-# dotfiles
+# archinstall

-> Personal configuration/dot files
+>  Personnal install scripts for my development environment

 On Arch Linux, you can install this with: